mantidproject/mantid/dev-docs/source/GUIDesignGuidelines.rst

 Summary
 #######

-This page describes guidelines that show be followed when implementing an interface in MantidPlot.
+This page describes guidelines that should be followed when implementing an interface in MantidPlot.
 The aim is to encourage a consistent approach to developing interfaces.

 MVP (Model View Presenter)
 ##########################

-Mantid GUIs aim to use the MVP pattern.
+GUIs in Mantid aim to use the MVP pattern.
 The MVP pattern is a generic concept for how to structure GUI code.
 MVP allows components of the GUI to be tested separately and automatically.
 It also allows for greater flexibility.
-Decoupling the model and view mean that if the developer wants to experiment with, for example, a different GUI toolkit, or a different method of doing their calculations, then it is easy and safe to swap out components.
+Decoupling the model and view means that if the developer wants to experiment with, for example, a different GUI toolkit, or a different method of doing their calculations, then it is easy and safe to swap out components.
 A description of each component is given below.